SrikanthChebrolu/angular-cli/README.md

 	6. 	`protractor end-to-end test frameowork` is configured.
 	7. Environment files with defaults are created.

+						or

+	`ng new projectname --skip-install` skip installing dependencies

+						or

+	`ng new projectname --dry-run` or `ng new projectname -d` just to see the project tree structure doesnot create any files

+	option :
+		1. --directory and --source-dir
+		2. --prefix and --style
+		3. --inline-template and --inline-style

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.